 - Has the distributor provided you with a marketing and distribution plan?
-If not, he may be just an pamphlet pusher and order taker.
+If not, he may be just a pamphlet pusher and order taker.

 - Does the Korean distributor have a capable sales force?
 Don’t just talk with the company’s CEO – talk to the day-to-day sales staff.

-- Did the Korean distributor provide sales targets for the short, intermediate and long-term?
-If not, he may, again, be just a order taker.
+- Did the Korean distributor provide sales targets for the short, intermediate, and long term?
+If not, he may, again, be just an order taker.

 - Have you conducted a background check on the distributor and the distributor’s management?
 This should be performed by someone who is intimate with the realities of doing business in Korea.